lordratner/weewx_gpio_raingauge/README.md

 ```
 [GPIORainGauge]

-    #Enter the size of your rain gauge's tipping bucket or spoon
+    #Enter the size of your rain gauge's tipping bucket or spoon *in milimeters*
-    bucket_size = .01
+    bucket_size = .254

     #GPIO pin for rain gauge wire.
 Other wire goes to GND
     pin_number = 6